Need to Know

 But it was obvious Narkal was a little different.
 He was teeny-tiny compared to his friends.
 This set back caused him to have to swim faster to keep up.
 On the other hand, Narkal spent less time and energy hunting for food.
 Snacking on plankton was usually a big enough meal to fill him up.
 Still his mother insisted he eat plenty of sea vegetables, too.

-As Narkal got older the subtle colors in his horn became more and more vibrant.
-Instead of a plain grey horn, his shined with all the colors of the rainbow.
-Since Narkal was used to being different from his peers, this wasn’t something he thought too much of.
+As Narkal got older, the vibrancy of his horn could no longer be denied.
+Instead of dark grey like all his friends, Narkal’s horn was all the colors of the rainbow.
+Since Narkal was used to being different from his peers, having a colorful horn wasn’t something he thought too much about.

 However, Narkal’s mom knew he was special.
 All narwhal boys have a special power of detecting vibes from the world around them with their horns.
 But as Narkal got older, and not much bigger, his horn seemed much more sensitive.